In C++ specific casts are more controlled ways to perform type conversions. These are static_cast

 converts a base class pointer (Base*

-) to a derived class pointer (Derived*
+) to a pointer of a derived class (Derived*

 ).
 The conversion is valid because basePtr